NEWS

 “By looking at the sulfate in the water, we were able to see a fingerprint that’s indicative of the presence of life.
 And we were able to indicate that the signal we are seeing in the fluids has to have been produced by microbiology - and most importantly has to have been produced over a very long time scale.
 The microbes that produced this signature couldn’t have done it overnight," Lollar said.
 “This has to be an indication that organisms have been present in these fluids on a geological timescale.”

-So, when Lollar first came across the oldest water on Earth, she was obviously curious.
+Naturally curious, Lollar took a sip when she first encountered the oldest water on Earth.
 The first thing she did was to take a sip.
 “If you’re a geologist who works with rocks, you’ve probably licked a lot of rocks,” she told CNN.
 She dipped the tip of her finger into the water and licked it off her tongue.
 She reported that the water was "very salty and bitter" and "much saltier than seawater."
 The water was also viscous like syrup.
 On contact with oxygen, it changed from clear to a faint orange, most likely from the iron in the surrounding rock.

 Representative Image Source: Pexels | Meir Roth